Jonxslays/Yami/CONTRIBUTING.md

 3) Run `poetry shell` to create a new virtual env, and activate it.
 4) Run `poetry install` to install dependencies (this includes dev deps).

-While this should not be the case, if there are any dependency cheanges please detail them in your pull request.
+While this should not be the case, if there are any dependency changes please detail them in your pull request.

 Dependencies can be added and removed from the project with poetry.